-- How the code is usually split up - \ Put main in its own file, with helper functions - acts like a driver - \ Put each class declaration in a separate \.h file (called a header file) - \ Put the implementation of each class (the member function definitions) in its own \.cpp file - \ Each \.cpp file (including the driver) must #include the header file (\.h) of each class that it uses or implements.
+- How the code is usually split up - Put main in its own file, with helper functions - acts like a driver - Put each class declaration in a separate .h file (called a header file) - Put the implementation of each class (the member function definitions) in its own .cpp file - Each .cpp file (even the driver) must #include (directly or indirectly) the header file (.h) of each class that it uses or implements. - ⋆ NEVER #include .cpp files!!!